AnonymousAuthor0856/TransLibEval/workflow_example.md

     return round(mean_value, 2)
 ```

-During phase two, the translation model references this pseudo-code line by line and emits Java code that adheres to the same branch/loop layout.
-The generated method is stored in `gen_java/task_0142/ir_pseudocode/function_requests_fetch_average_temperature.java`, ensuring the pseudo-code file, the raw Python, and the Java output can be inspected together.
+During Stage B, the LLM references this pseudo-code line by line and emits Java code that adheres to the same branch/loop layout.
+The translated Java code is stored in `gen_java/task_0142/ir_pseudocode/function_requests_fetch_average_temperature.java`.

 **Prompt template.**